| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 refused to buy SSA in order to get hold of its customer base.
 Au contraire,

 when you look at the market landscape, these strengths remain.
+The new SSA thus has a platform to stand on.

 From there, it has organized itself around two goals: keeping the large